Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

 See :numref:`database-reports` below for details on Database Usage Reports.

-Title Usage Standard Views
+Standard Views of the Title Report
-''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''

-Title Usage Standard Views are used to support the evaluation of the value of a given serial (e.g. journal, magazine, or newspaper) or monograph (e.g. book, eBook, textbook, or reference work) title.
+Standard Views of the Title Report are used to support the evaluation of the value of a given serial (e.g. journal, magazine, or newspaper) or monograph (e.g. book, eBook, textbook, or reference work) title.

-Table 3.d (below): Title Usage Standard Views
+Table 3.d (below): Standard Views of the Title Report

 .. only:: latex